 Reviewing Store Analytics And Monitoring Sales Performance

-It’s crucial to set up analytics right from the start of your business.
+It’s crucial to set up analytics right from the start of your business when considering a checklist for Shopify store.
 Analytics provide vital information about your store’s overall performance, such as sales volume, order fulfillment, and customer behavior.

 While Shopify offers its own reports and analytic tools, you’re not limited to using those metrics.
 You can also install other eCommerce analytic tools like Google Search Console, Adobe Analytics, or Google Analytics.
 You may even combine tools to gain a more comprehensive understanding of your business.
-Here are some steps to help you have a comprehensive overview of your store status:
+Here are some steps in Shopify launch checklist to help you have a comprehensive overview of your store status:

 - Set up Google Analytics: Google Analytics can provide valuable insights into how users interact with your website, which pages they visit, and which products they are interested in.
 Set up Google Analytics on your Shopify store to monitor website traffic, conversion rates, and other key metrics.